AlexisTisserand/AlexisTisserand_5_18012021/README.md

 ## Pour installer le backend en local

-- Prérequis
+- Prérequis : avoir Node et npm installés en local sur votre machine.
-You will need to have Node and npm installed locally on your machine.
+- Installation : cloner ce [repo](https://github.com/OpenClassrooms-Student-Center/JWDP5).
+Dans le dossier du projet, lancer un `npm install`

 Installation
 Clone this repo.
 From within the project folder, run npm install.
 You can then run the server with node server.
 The server should run on localhost with default port 3000.
 If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. Listening on port 3001.